terryyin/rubygem_digger/notebook/Paper.md

 ## The working process

-I use the data science process defined by Hayes (2014) and tailed it to my own process.
+I use the data science process defined by Hayes (2014) and tailored it to my own process.

 ![](myprocess.png)